 Being the birthplace of ‘The Star-Spangled Banner’, it is no great surprise that Baltimore goes all out in celebration of Independence Day.
 The best places to see the spectacular fireworks display is either at the Top of the World Observation Level or anywhere on the harbour.
 For a celebration that honours the country’s history in a more traditional way head to Fort McHenry.

 Chesapeake Crab Festival (August)

-Baltimore is famous for its crab and this is said to be the world’s largest festival of its kind.
-Held at Inner Harbor, people travel from neighbouring cities to sample the best, fresh crab that Baltimore has to offer.
+Baltimore is famous for its crab, and this is said to be the world’s largest festival of its kind.
+Held at Inner Harbor, people travel from neighbouring cities to sample the best, freshest crab that Baltimore has to offer.
 Festivalgoers also get to taste local wines and craft beers and will be entertained by local musicians.